Mr-Rafay/Capstone-Project/development.md

 - V1 - Implemented classes(Ayad)
 - V1 - Used tabulate to print an overall map, each location will have its own map(Macisse)
 - V1 - Create a general child class, which help display the current locations map.(Ayad)
-- V1 - Only thing left is the movement to implemented properly.()
+- V1 - Only thing left is the movement to implemented properly.(Macisse)
 - V1 - Intialized movement class in a different file(Jassim)
 - V1 - Added various methods to that class.(Rafay)
 - V1 - Some of the methods that will come in handy later are inside a docstring for now.(Macisse)